 Dealing with clay as the core of our discipline, the Ceramics department is a place where students are free to engage with other techniques and materials outside the field of ceramics.

-In its own separate workshop, the Ceramics department offers students an opportunity to develop practical, substantive and technical skills, and to mutually influence each other.
-In this environment, students receive a solid technical introduction to the ceramics process.
-This includes constructing shapes, making moulds, casting, turning and glazing.
-Students are encouraged to explore the possibilities of clay and other materials, employing the oldest and newest technologies alongside each other.
+In its own separate workshop, the Ceramics department offers an opportunity to develop practical and sculptural skills.
+Students are encouraged to explore beyond the boundaries of the discipline with their sculptural and spatial work employing old and new technologies alongside each other.
+In this environment, a solid technical introduction to the ceramics process including constructing shapes, making moulds, casting, turning and glazing are offered.